 Applicants may be granted a work visa for a specific purpose or event if Immigration New Zealand is satisfied that granting the application is likely to benefit New Zealand without impacting negatively on employment opportunities for New Zealand workers.
-To apply, an applicant must be coming to New Zealand for a specific purpose or event, have related skills, and be able to define the time needed to complete the specific purpose or event.
+To apply, an applicant must be coming to New Zealand for a specific purpose or event, have related skills, and be able to define the amount of time needed to complete the specific purpose or event.
+Qualifications and evidence must be provided if they are necessary to undertake the specific purpose or event.
+Health and character requirements also need to be met.

-There are a number of recognised "specific purposes or events", including:
+There are a number of recognised 'specific purposes or events', including:

-- A senior or specialist business person who has a job offer for a short term secondment either in a substantial New Zealand company or a New Zealand subsidiary of an overseas company - A business person seconded to New Zealand as an intra-corporate transferee to take up a position as a chief executive, senior manager or specialist personnel at a multinational company - Principal applicants for residence under the Investor 1 or 2 categories (if their application has been approved in principle) who are investigating direct investment opportunities in New Zealand.
+- A senior or specialist business person who has a job offer for a short term secondment either in a substantial New Zealand company or a New Zealand subsidiary of an overseas company - A business person being transferred to New Zealand as an intra-corporate transferee to take up a position as an executive, senior manager or specialist personnel - Principal applicants for residence under the Investor 1 or 2 Resident Visas or the Parent Retirement Resident Visa (if their application has been approved in principle) who are investigating direct investment opportunities in New Zealand.